DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 ### Allister's Model
 - There should be at least lines separating Allister's fingers on his model
-- Allister's mouth looks a lil weird.
+- Allister's mouth looks a lil weird ().
 Bad topology?
 "Mouthgina"

 ### Candles / Chandelier
 - Took much smoke coming off the candles and the smoke is too long